MeenaEaswaran/BMI-5311-Foundations-of-Biomedical-Information-Sciences-II/README.md

 ---

 For questions or issues, please contact the repository maintainer.
-Refer to the [final class paper](Assets/Easwaran_Meena_Journal_paper.pdf) for detailed information and results.
+Refer to the [final course paper](Assets/Easwaran_Meena_Journal_paper.pdf) for detailed information and results.

 This repository is **solely for educational purposes and serves as a backup** for my graduate school assignments related to the **BMI 5311: Foundations of Biomedical Information Sciences II** course at McWilliams School of Biomedical Informatics at UTHealth Houston.